trinodb/trino-go-client/README.md

 The client supports the [Trino spooling protocol](https://trino.io/docs/current/client/client-protocol.html#spooling-protocol), which enables efficient retrieval of large result sets by downloading data in segments, optionally in parallel and out-of-order.

 If the Trino server has the spooling protocol enabled, the client will use it by default with the `json` encoding.

+While a spooled query is in progress, the client sends periodic **HEAD** requests to the current `nextUri` (same URL used for result pages) so the coordinator treats the client as still active, which helps avoid query abandonment when result consumption is slow.
+The server must support this endpoint (Trino 475+).

 You can configure other encodings: